minhtran241/minhtran.com/README.md

 ### 3. Config .env

 This repository uses several environment variables.
-Please copy .env.example into .env, then fill in the values with your own.
-For third-party environment variables such as Spotify, Wakatime, GitHub and others, please refer to the official documentation provided by each provider.
+Please copy `.env.example` into `.env`, then fill in the values with your own.
+For third-party environment variables such as Spotify, Wakatime, GitHub, and others, please refer to the official documentation provided by each provider.

 ```
 # Basic Information